Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Ablation

-Interestingly, from Figure \ref{fig:venn}, we can observe that \textit{w/o ER} correctly classifies 111 unique samples and \textit{w/o IR} classifies 154 different ones, suggesting that both experts offer complementary and independently valuable reasoning capabilities.
-Moreover, the larger performance drop without ER indicates its dominant role, but IR remains essential for grounding predictions in the raw image-text content, enabling more reliable sarcasm detection through their combined use.
+Interestingly, from Figure \ref{fig:venn}, we can observe that \textit{w/o ERE} (only considering \textit{IRE}) correctly classifies 111 unique samples and \textit{w/o IRE} (only considering \textit{ERE}) classifies 154 different ones, suggesting that both experts offer complementary and independently valuable capabilities.
+Moreover, the larger performance drop without \textit{ERE} indicates its dominant role, but \textit{IRE} remains essential for grounding predictions in the raw image-text content.